https://www.humantruth.info/saint_martin.html

 Health:

 St Martin does relatively well in encouraging good health, compared to many other countries.
-St Martin does better than average for its fertility rate7 and in its fertility rate7.
-The prevalence of overweight adults has increased by 14% during the last 40 years.
+St Martin does better than average when it comes to its fertility rate7 and in its fertility rate7.
+The number of overweight adults has increased by 14% during the last 40 years.
 St. Martin's peak fertility rate was 5.96 in 1961.Fertility Rate 2.0 is best7 | ||

 ---|---|---|